 Export Health Certificates (EHCs)

-It certifies that your pet is healthy, free from contagious diseases, and meets the specific entry requirements of your destination country.
+It certifies that your pet is clinically healthy, free from contagious diseases, and meets the specific entry requirements of the destination country.
+EHCs must be issued by an Official Veterinarian (OV) and are country-specific.

-The requirements to get an Export Health Certificate vary widely, and can include vaccinations, blood tests, import permits, internal parasites treatment, external parasites treatment, legalisation at the embassy and pre-quarantine checks.
+The requirements for an EHC vary significantly by destination and may include vaccinations and waiting periods, blood tests, import permits, internal and external parasites treatment, embassy legalisation and pre-quarantine checks.

 How Our EHC Process Works